MAHA SHIVRATRI IS THE PIOUS NIGHT

 (e) Manasa Devi.
 She is considered kind to the devotees who worship her.
 Due to her bad temper and unhappy disposition, Mansa was rejected by Lord Shiva.
 She is termed as the goddess of snakes and worshipped in North India.
 She is also described as the destroyer of poison.

 (f) Ayyappan.
 In the incarnation of Lord Vishnu as a woman named Mohini, Lord Shiva was charmed by her beauty and through the union of the two Ayyappan was born.
 He is specially worshipped in South India.

 (g) Then there are other children of Lord Shiva named Andaka and Jalandhar and Mangala.

 Represents the form of Shiva Murti facing South.
-This represent aspects as a teacher of yoga, music and wisdom.
+This represents aspects as a teacher of yoga, music, and wisdom.